JaehoonSong12/ydjs-publish/book01-raw/chapter01-01.md

 ---

-## Chapter 2: Decimals and Fractions
+## Section 2: Decimals and Fractions

 ### What are Decimals and Fractions?